Anemia: Signs and symptoms

 Symptoms of anemia can come on quickly or slowly.
-Early on there may be few or no symptoms.
-If the anemia continues slowly (chronic), the body may adapt and compensate for this change.
+If the anemia develops slowly (chronic), the body may adapt and compensate for this change up to a point.
 In this case, no symptoms may appear until the anemia becomes more severe.
-Symptoms can include feeling tired, weak, dizziness, headaches, intolerance to physical exertion, shortness of breath, difficulty concentrating, irregular or rapid heartbeat, cold hands and feet, cold intolerance, pale or yellow skin, poor appetite, easy bruising and bleeding, and muscle weakness.
+General symptoms of mild anemia can include feeling tired, weak, dizziness, headaches, shortness of breath, and pale or yellowish skin.